Your Complete Guide to Paying Overseas Contractors and Employees

 1. Taxes for Overseas Contractors and Employees

-If you are an Australian company and you are recruiting a person overseas for at least 60 days, then Australian tax obligations applies to you.
+If you are an Australian company and you are recruiting a person who is overseas, either as a worker or as an independent contractor, you need to understand how Australian tax obligations apply to you.

 Australia has ‘double tax agreements’ with over 40 countries.
 The terms and conditions of these agreements can change in any given year, so it is important to be aware of any changes.